ProvableHQ/leo/documentation/guides/abi.md

 ## Overview

-The Leo compiler generates an **Application Binary Interface (ABI)** alongside compiled bytecode.
-The ABI is a JSON file that describes the public interface of your program, enabling downstream tooling to interact with deployed programs without needing access to the original source code.
+The Leo compiler generates an **Application Binary Interface (ABI)** with compiled bytecode.
+The ABI is a JSON file that describes the public program interface.
+Tools can use it to interact with deployed programs without the original source code.

 **Use cases:**

-- SDK generation (Rust, TypeScript, etc.)
+- SDK generation for Rust, TypeScript, and other languages
 - Type-safe transaction construction
 - Program introspection and documentation
 - Tooling integration (explorers, wallets, IDEs)